-The European Union’s Emissions Trading System (EU ETS), often referred to as Europe’s flagship tool to fight climate change is the largest carbon market in the world.
-It was established in 2005 and includes over 11.000 installations across the European Economic Area, covering around 40% of Europe’s greenhouse gas (GHG) emissions.
+The European Union’s Emissions Trading System (EU ETS) was established in 2005 and includes over 11,000 installations across the European Economic Area, covering around 40% of Europe’s greenhouse gas (GHG) emissions.
 The EU ETS is a “cap and trade” system, meaning that a cap determines the total amount of greenhouse gases that companies can emit.
-For most sectors, this cap shrinks annually.
-Under the cap, companies receive or buy emission allowances which they can trade as needed.
-One allowance gives the holder the right to emit one tonne of greenhouse gas.
+Under the annually shrinking cap, companies receive or buy emission allowances which they can trade as needed.